kb674/Fundamental_Project/README.md

 * Version Control System - Git is used as the version control system for this project with github being the host of this repository.
 Git is chosen becuase it makes it easy to track changes in my application over time.
 It has also allowed me to work on certain tasks at a time, assigning each of these tasks a new branch, following the main>dev>feature workflow

 * Developement Environment - Python and the microframework Flask has been used to develop the application and the front end website.
-Flask is chosen as it is lightweight but contains all the core features needed to develope needed to develope my application.
+Flask is chosen as it is lightweight but contains all the core features needed to implement CRUD functionality.

-* CI Server - Jenkins has been used in this project to automatically poll the main build of the application from github and run tests on the application.
+* CI Server - Jenkins has been used in this project to automatically run tests whenever a push is made to the main branch of this repository via a webhook.
+Jenkins will run the script in test.sh and produce test reports.

 * Testing - Pytest and Selenium are used for unit and intergration testing respectively.